Chrismettal/ESP-Hiro/README.md

 ![Jumpers](img/jumpers.png)

 All jumpers are on the bottom side of the board.

-To use the PCF8574 you will have to set an I²C address on the three jumpers labled A0 - A2 as well as bridge both marked jumpers to power on the PCF (JP6) and connecting the interrupt line (JP8, not strictly required if only outputs are used).
+- To use the PCF8574 you will have to set an I²C address on the three jumpers labled A0 - A2 as well as bridge both marked jumpers to power on the PCF (JP6) and connecting the interrupt line (JP8, not strictly required if only outputs are used).
+- To use an IR blaster configure the LED current through one of the two jumpers at JP2 to around 100mA / 20mA.
+- To use DeepSleep you will need to bridge the labeled jumper to connect GPIO16 to RST

 ### V-USB -> +5V